Gabriele D'Annunzio: Fiume

-The war strengthened his ultra-nationalist and irredentist views, and he campaigned widely for Italy to assume a role alongside her wartime allies as a first-rate European power.
-Angered by the proposed handing over of the city of Fiume (now Rijeka in Croatia) whose population, outside the suburbs, was mostly Italian, at the Paris Peace Conference, on 12 September 1919, he led the seizure by 2,000 Italian nationalist irregulars of the city, forcing the withdrawal of the inter-Allied (American, British and French) occupying forces.
-The plotters sought to have Italy annex Fiume, but were denied.
+The war strengthened D'Annunzio's ultranationalist and Italian irredentist views, and he campaigned widely for Italy to assume a role alongside her wartime allies as a first-rate European power.
+Angered by the proposed handing over of the city of Fiume (now Rijeka in Croatia) whose population, when the suburbs are included, was mostly Italian, at the Paris Peace Conference, on 12 September 1919, D'Annunzio led 186 grenadiers of the Royal Italian Army's 2nd Grenadiers Regiment's I Battalion from Ronchi to Fiume to seize the city.
+Within days troops from other army units joined D'Annunzio in Fiume, who soon commanded a force of 2,500 troops of former Royal Italian Army troops, Italian nationalists, and World War I veterans of the Italian front.
+D'Annunzio then forced the inter-Allied (American, British and French) occupying forces to withdraw.
+The plotters sought to have Italy annex Fiume but were denied.
 Instead, Italy initiated a blockade of Fiume while demanding that the plotters surrender.

 D'Annunzio then declared Fiume an independent state, the Italian Regency of Carnaro; the Charter of Carnaro foreshadowed much of the later Italian Fascist system, with himself as "Duce" (leader).
 Some elements of the Royal Italian Navy, such as the destroyer Espero joined up with D'Annunzio's local forces.
 He attempted to organize an alternative to the League of Nations for (selected) oppressed nations of the world (such as the Irish, whom D'Annunzio attempted to arm in 1920), and sought to make alliances with various separatist groups throughout the Balkans (especially groups of Italians, though also some Slavic and Albanian groups), although without much success.
 D'Annunzio ignored the Treaty of Rapallo and declared war on Italy itself, only finally surrendering the city on 29 December 1920 after a bombardment by the Italian navy and five days of fighting.